Happy Mothers Day! Are you featured in our selfie gallery?

 Today we're celebrating the thousands of Huddersfield mums who are cherished and loved by their children.

-We asked you to post your selfies with mum on our Facebook page - and we were flooded with pictures!
+To mark Mothers Day, we asked you to post your selfies with mum on our Facebook page - and we were flooded with pictures!

 Here they all are.